Secrecy was 'a catastrophic mistake'

 Finally, we’ve got our subscriber-only event with Jed Mercurio, the superbrain behind the BBC superhit, Line of Duty, coming up fast.
 We’ll be sending details out soon.

-And finally, finally…you can now own a copy of Boris the vulture, an extraordinary piece of political art by Citizen X, thanks to our collaboration with the great Jealous Gallery, who have turned it into a high-quality archival inkjet signed print.
-You can buy it here. £10 of each print sold will go towards supporting our work.
+And finally, finally… you can now own a copy of Boris the vulture, an extraordinary piece of political art by Citizen X, thanks to our collaboration with the great Jealous Gallery, who have turned it into a high-quality archival inkjet signed print.
+You can buy it here. £10 of the price of each print sold will go towards supporting our work.

 To everyone who kept us company on Twitter during Wednesday’s hearing – we’re at @allthecitizens – or who subscribed to this newsletter or supported one of our legal actions or read or shared one of our investigations, THANK YOU!